LFD’s Auto View Distance utility will optimise X Plane’s graphics engine dynamically to bring you the best results for your configuration.

 - View Distances are also represented by their equivalent as a ground level View Areas.
 The View Area is the workload that your computer is actually working to fill and this rises exponentially as you approach the horizon, whether you can see it or not.

 Compatibility With Other Tools

 LFD’s AVD utility is intended to be compatible with other tools as far as is possible – it only controls one variable.
 There is a good chance that there won’t be any ongoing conflict if you leave the LOD aspect of other tools alone.
 If the utility detects an external adjustment of the utility’s LOD variable “LOD Control Conflict” is displayed on the user interface until the conflict is resolved.

 - FlyAgi_Tweak_Utility – set its LOD option to manual.

 - 3jFPS-wizard – set automatic LOD to off

 - ASHA – no change needed

 User Guide for Version 1.8

 Once you have configured AVD, set X Plane’s ‘Number of World Objects’ to maximum for best results.

 Choose your minimum required FPS value, ensuring that it is an achievable one.
 If you have ‘frame limiting’ set (for Oculus VR), you can safely use the limiting number as your target.
-If the FPS drops below this target value then the view distance (the range of the level of detail) will be reduced to compensate.
+If the FPS drops below the target value then the view distance (the range of the level of detail) will be reduced to compensate.